 The Great Canadian Beer Book, ed. by Gerald Donaldson and Gerald Lampert, was published in 1975 by McLelland and Stewart, a premier Canadian publisher.
-Today it’s an imprint of Random House/Bertlesmann.
-Lampert is long-deceased, while Donaldson carved a notable career in auto race journalism and biography.
+Today M&S is an imprint of Random House/Bertlesmann.
+Lampert is long-deceased, while Donaldson, still active, carved a notable career in auto race journalism and biography.

-We learn some early Labatt history including the origins of its now defunct I.P.A.
-We learn of the Olands, Carlings, and O’Keefes, all brewing notables.
-Recipes cover beer in the kitchen, a buffalo-and-beer stew, say.
+We learn some early Labatt history including the origins of its now-defunct I.P.A.
+We learn of the Olands, Carlings, the O’Keefes, all brewing notables.
+Recipes cover beer in the kitchen, buffalo-and-beer stew, say.
 There is a formula for “coffee beer”, years before craft beer thought of the idea.

-The Calgary Red-Eye, the Brunswick Tavern in Toronto, the King Cole Room here (jazz), Henninger Brewery in Hamilton – it’s all here and more.
+The Calgary Red-Eye =the Brunswick Tavern in Toronto – the King Cole Room here (jazz) – Henninger Brewery in Hamilton, Ontario – it’s all here and more.

-Numerous Canadian authors and artists penned contributions including Al Purdy, David Helwig, and Marian Engel.
+Canadian authors and artists pen contributions including Al Purdy, David Helwig, and Marian Engel.
 Engel (1933-1985) was a Toronto-born novelist, book reviewer, critic, and feminist.
 Her birth surname was Passmore but she went professionally by Marian Engel, her married name.

 Engel won high honours including a Governor-General’s Award and membership in the Order of Canada.
-She is remembered as well for spearheading a national campaign for authors to receive a greater share of compensation generated by their published work.
+She is remembered as well for spearheading a national campaign for authors to receive a greater share of compensation from their published work.

-Engel contributed 1000 words on beer in the book.
-She describes growing up in a Temperance family, finally acceding at 21 to “half a draft”, to make it easier to get dates, she writes.
-She toured “German” taverns in Ontario’s Mennonite country including in Neustadt, remembering “plates of pigs’ tails” and “lots of beer”.
+Engel contributed 1000 words on beer.
+She described growing up in a Temperance family, finally acceding at 21 to “half a draft”, to make it easier to get dates, she writes.
+She toured “German” taverns in Ontario’s Mennonite country including in Neustadt, recalling “plates of pigs’ tails” and “lots of beer”.

 After graduate work she landed a job in Missoula, Montana, probably at the university there, finally earning a M.A. in literature from McGill University in Montreal.

-She describes from her Montana time the Oxford and Chicken Inn bars.
-One beer came “in plaid cans”, she drank it on tap with pizza.
-“Schooners of Scotchguard”, she called it.
-She couldn’t recall the brewery 20 years later but it was Highlander, which closed in 1964.
+She describes from her Montana stint the Oxford, and Chicken Inn, two bars.
+One beer came “in plaid cans”, she drank it on tap with pizza: “Schooners of Scotchguard”, she called it.
+She couldn’t recall the brewery 20 years later but it was Highlander Brewery, which closed in 1964.

-American beer writer and editor Kate Bernot mentioned on Twitter that the Highlander name has been restored, so I looked it up.
-Indeed, a brewpub not connected to the original brewery brews under the Highlander name.
+The American beer writer and editor Kate Bernot mentioned on Twitter that the Highlander name has been restored, so I looked it up.
+Indeed a brewpub not connected to the original brewery brews under that name.
 It sells a pilsner that might be close to the “Scotchguard” Engel recalled.

-It turns out that true Scotch-style beer is popular today in Montana.
+It turns out that true Scottish-style beer is popular today in Montana.
 I think the reason ultimately is due to the “Scotchguard” label Engel recalled.
-Some things adhere in the folk memory and show up in unpredictable ways later.
-The memory of a plaid can encouraged, in other words, (we think) the idea Montana could be partial to rich Scotch ale.
+Some things adhere in the folk memory and show up later in unpredictable ways.
+The memory of the plaid can encouraged, in other words, (I think) the idea Montanans would be partial to a rich Scotch ale.

-Kate Bernot noted that an early craft brand, Cold Smoke, had a role in making Scotch ale a thing in Montana, so perhaps it’s “all of the above” .
+Kate Bernot has noted an early craft brand, Cold Smoke, had a role in making Scotch ale a thing in Montana, so perhaps it’s “all of the above” .

-Engel writes that after coming home from a long European trip:
+Engel wrote that after returning to Canada from a long European trip:

 … we decided that since we’d always drunk the wine of the country, we’d drink beer.
 The only way to entertain is to put a case in the middle of the living room floor, bring out the opener, and some cheese and get on with it.
 I drink out of the bottle; some boyfriend’s father taught me to gargle it right down.
 Cold, it goes down, down, down.

-Later in life she liked whisky sometimes, apparently foregoing the beer.
-She explains it became too much trouble to lug cases home from Brewer’s Retail, the semi-public beer retail chain in Ontario.
+Later in life she liked whisky, sometimes, foregoing the beer.
+She explained it became too much trouble to lug cases home from Brewer’s Retail, the semi-public beer retail chain in Ontario.

-I don’t think Engel enjoyed her Montana sojourn much, I wonder if she would feel differently now.
-Presumably she’d be pleased to see a “Scotchguard” still in the market, and many more beer styles that no one could imagine in the 1950s.
+I don’t think Engel enjoyed her Montana sojourn much.
+Would she feel differently now?
+Presumably she’d be pleased to see her “Scotchguard” still in the market, and perhaps too many more beer types no one could have imagined in the 1950s.

-Sadly, she won’t write a further essay on beer, or any more novels.
-She died, too young, more than a generation ago.
+She isn’t here to write anything more on beer, or further novels.
+She died, too young, over a generation ago.

 Note re images: the first image above, of Marian Engel, was sourced from this German book site.
 The image above of a vintage Highlander beer was sourced at www.Picclick.com, here.
 All intellectual property in the images belongs solely to their lawful owners, as applicable.
 Images used for educational and research purposes.
 All feedback welcomed.